willybcode/ollama-models-manager/README.md

    - Admin/sudo privileges are ONLY required when modifying the local Ollama installation
    - No sudo needed for:
      - Viewing models (--show)
-     - Copying models from local installation
+     - Copying models from local installation (if permissions are not restricted)
-     - Any operations between external drives/folders
+     - Any operations between external drives/folders (unless permissions are restricted)
    - Sudo required for:
      - Moving models from local installation
      - Deleting models from local installation
      - Copying/Moving models to local installation

 2. **Model Deletion**
-   - Models copied/moved to local Ollama install may not be removable via `ollama rm <model_name>`
+   - Models copied/moved to local Ollama installation should be removable via `ollama rm <model_name>`
-   - Use this script with `--action=delete` to remove such models
+   - Use this script with `--action=delete` to remove models in case `ollama rm` fails
    - Delete operations only affect models in the `--from` directory
    - The script preserves layers shared between models during deletion